 The prognosis for how the oil from the ship would spread.

-After more than 4½ years the final bill has been presented to the insurance company.
-The swedish government wil recieve 29,5 million swedish kroner, and the danish government will recieve 24 million danish kroner, to cover the expenses after the Fu Shan Hai oil spill The owners of the polish vessel “Gdynia” has previously paid aprox.
-84 million danish kroner to the owners of Fu Shan Hai.
+The swedish government wil recieve 29,5 million swedish kroner, and the danish government will recieve 24 million danish kroner, to cover the expenses after the Fu Shan Hai oil spill

 In August 2013 more of the of the oil was removed from the wreck: